 Author and Speaker

-- Chamber of Shipping of British Columbia, “Business of Shipping” course in Vancouver, Prince Rupert, Winnipeg and Ottawa, Committee member and Presenter.
+- Chamber of Shipping of British Columbia, “Business of Shipping” courses in Vancouver, Prince Rupert, Winnipeg and Ottawa

 - Canadian Maritime Law Association, frequent speaker at West Coast Open Meetings.

 - Institute of Chartered Shipbrokers, “Sea Waybills, the Good and the Bad”.

 - Co-author, “Sue and Labour’ Expenses: Common Law or Contract?”, International Insurance Law Review, April 1995.

 - University of British Columbia maritime law course: “Port State Control”, 2005.

 - Insight Conference: Emergency Response Planning in Marine Industries – “Dealing with Inspectors, Investigations and Environmental Enforcement”, December 1994 and January 2002.